-The MARSBalloon project is supported by Thales UK and run by STEM ambassadors from Thales Alenia Space, that will test student ideas for technologies that could one day be destined for Mars.
+The MARSBalloon project is supported by Thales UK and run by enthusiastic STEM supporters from Thales Alenia Space, that will test student ideas for technologies that could one day be destined for Mars.

 The aim is to test anything that humans or robots will be doing on Mars in the future.

 This project is open to any school in the UK.
 There is no cost to take part in the project other than that of experiment materials and postage.

 The objectives of this schools project and the benefits to your class or club by participating are twofold:

 To give students practical experience of designing things to go into Space and visit other planets